 Typing within this reveals a drop down of matches, which is refined as each character is pressed.
 Keep typing the name until its displays, then tap to go to that location.

-To add a route to your favourites list simply tap its name in the detailed day-by-day view followed by
+To add a route to your favourites list simply tap its name in the detailed day-by-day view followed by Add Favourite.

-A route can be removed by tapping its name in the favourite view and then tapping
+A route can be removed by tapping its name in the favourite view and then tapping Remove Favourite.

 To help you find climbs there is a personalised recommended routes feature included for supporters.
 This looks at your favourites list and recommends similar climbs with a preference for those that are currently coming into condition.

 As a supporter you can tap on the current days prediction (or the two days before) and let it know what you saw out on the mountain.
+Under the crag or favourites view tap any prediction underlined with blue dots e.g. to reveal a popup where you can feedback an observed condition.

 This goes directly into the AI making it learn and improve the accuracy of future forecasts.
 This is the feature that we are most excited about, as a whole community using this over the long-term will make Winter Climbing Forecasts a very powerful app indeed!

-To support:
+To signup:

 This will take you to an external page hosted by Stripe where you can enter you payment details and setup a subscription.
 Upon a successful payment you will be sent back to Winter Climbing Forecasts and automatically signed into your account.